Are Sea Turtles Color Blind?

 Sea turtles are particularly sensitive to shades of blue and green, which enables them to navigate effectively in the ocean.
 They can distinguish different water depths and spot various objects based on these colors.
 While they may not perceive colors as vividly as humans, sea turtles definitely have the capability to see and differentiate between different colors underwater.

-Read Also: Alligator Vs Common Snapping Turtle
+Read Also: Hatchling Alligator Snapping Turtle

 Why are sea turtles attracted to certain colors?